ruby/www.ruby-lang.org/en/news/_posts/2023-05-12-ruby-3-3-0-preview1-released.md

 {% assign release = site.data.releases | where: "version", "3.3.0-preview1" | first %}

 We are pleased to announce the release of Ruby {{ release.version }}.
-Ruby 3.3 adds a new pure-Ruby JIT compiler named RJIT, uses lrama as a parser generator, and many performance improvements especially YJIT.
+Ruby 3.3 adds a new pure-Ruby JIT compiler named RJIT, uses Lrama as a parser generator, and many performance improvements especially YJIT.

 ## RJIT